-Invicta Gooseberry Bush Produces heavy crops of large, pale-green culinary berries.
-Excellent choice for cooking, freezing or for jam making.
+Invicta Gooseberry Bush produces particularly heavy crops of large, pale-green culinary gooseberries.
+It is an excellent choice for cooking, freezing or jam making.

 Soft fruit bushes can be planted close together to create a ‘hedge’ of fruit, or at approx. 1m apart to allow for the individual bushes to stand alone.

 Our pot grown Invicta Gooseberry bushes can be planted at any time of the year, whereas bare root gooseberry bushes need to be planted between November and March.
 Start by removing all weeds and grass within a metre of your desired planting hole.
 Dig a square hole slightly deeper than your root mass and approximately 2x as wide.
 To help Invicta Gooseberry establish more effectively, sprinkle root grow in the hole.

 Gently loosen the roots and place into the planting hole.
 Using 50% of the original soil and 50% compost, fill in the hole and firm around gently.
 Make sure not to bank the soil up around the collar of the plant.
 The help and advice section has further details and videos.

 If you’re planting in spring, summer or dry weather, water well and regularly for the first few months.
 Make sure to keep an eye on young Gooseberry bushes and increase watering if there are extended periods of hot or dry weather.
 If you’re planting in autumn, you may only need to water your tree a little.
 To check if the soil requires further water, dig a finger down into the soil, a few centimetres and if the soil feels even slightly moist, it does not need further watering.
 If it feels dry, water and repeat this test again.
 Once you see your fruits begin to swell, water again.
 We stock a range of irrigation kits that make watering easier.

 Once planted, keep the area free of competing weeds and grass for the first couple of growing seasons.